Landstown High School: Athletic honors

-Landstown's football team went to three consecutive state championship games between 2003–2005 under Coach Chris Beatty, who led the team to a 40–2 record during that three year span.
+Landstown's football team went to three consecutive state championship games between 2003 and 2005 under Coach Chris Beatty, who led the team to a 40–2 record during that three-year span.
 They won the state championship in 2004 but lost in 2003 and 2005.
 The star players during this time were Percy Harvin, Deveon Simmons, and Damon McDaniel.
 In early 2006, Coach Beatty left Landstown to become the offensive coordinator at Hampton University in Hampton, Virginia followed by a stint at Northern Illinois University.
-As of March 2015, he is a running backs football coach at University of Virginia.
+As of 2025, he is the wide receivers coach for the Las Vegas Raiders.

 Harvin set five state track records while he was at Landstown High, winning five gold medals at the state finals in 2005: long jump, triple jump, 100 meters, 200 meters and 400-meter relay.